This post may contain affiliate links. Please see my disclosure policy for details.

 If you head inside the cathedral, you can take some stunning photos of the Lady Chapel.
 Also, look out for the colourful lights that reflect on the pillars here.
 It happens when the sun shines through the stained glass windows!

 Check here for opening times, entry is subject to services.
-Gloucester Cathedral is free entry but a suggested donation of £5 helps goes towards the upkeep.
+Gloucester Cathedral is free entry but a suggested donation of £5 helps towards the upkeep.
 You could pay £5 for a Highlights Tour which also includes a guided visit to the cathedral.

 2. Gloucester Cathedral Cloisters aka Hogwarts